This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 3.1.1.
 The brotherhood will not assign a brother to do youth work with an organisation that does not have a Child Protection Policy.
 This must be confirmed by providing a copy to the SW Safeguarding Officer (see below) for his review.

 3.1.2.
 Occasionally a brother may be assigned to serve at a particular youth event sponsored or organised by a body without a Child Protection Policy (for example one of our sister communities in another country).
-The brother will nevertheless be expected by SW to adhere to the SW Child Protection Policy, and should ensure that he will be able to do so, by seeing that safeguarding issues are included in the planning stages of the event.
-The brother will have to withdraw from the entire event if any aspect of the final arrangements are in direct conflict with the SW Child Protection Policy.
+The brother will nevertheless be expected by SW to adhere to the SW Safeguarding Policy, and should ensure that he will be able to do so, by seeing that safeguarding issues are included in the planning stages of the event.
+The brother will have to withdraw from the entire event if any aspect of the final arrangements are in direct conflict with the SW Safeguarding Policy.

 3.1.4.
 The Safeguarding Officer will tell such organisations that he must be informed when a safeguarding issue arises about a particular brother.
 Brothers will not be allowed to do youth work in that organisation without such prior agreement.